omegaml/omegaml/docs/source/admin/kickstart.rst

    .. note::

      nginx is not technically required.
-It is included as a demonstration of one approach to exposing rabbitmq and mongodb to data sicence clients hosted outside of the omega|ml compute & data cluster.
+It is included as a demonstration of one approach to exposing rabbitmq and mongodb to data science clients hosted outside of the omega|ml compute & data cluster.

      Exposure of rabbitmq and mongodb is not a pre-requiste to using omega|ml